neuronmaker/ArbitraryPrecision/README.md

 This is a C++ library which allows for relatively easy implementation of high precision mathematics.
 This is not designed to be a replacement for other libraries.
-It is designed to be easy to use and to present me with a challenge to refresh my memory about how C++ works.
+It was built as a personal challenge, and to see how one of these libraries can be built.

 ## What files do